 It houses an impressive collection of ancient Indian artifacts, 140 million-year-old dinosaur tracks, pottery, arrowheads, and the largest collection of phosphorescent rocks and fossilized minerals in the US.

-If you’re hungry, grab a bite to eat at the Cave Cafe, a small food truck that can often be found parked outside the cave museum.
+If you’re hungry, the Cave Cafe is a small food truck that is often parked outside the cave museum.

-The trail leads to the base of the mountain where you can scramble up rocks to reach the cave.
-The total distance is about .25 miles roundtrip.
+The 1.2-mile out-and-back trail leads to the base of the mountain.
+You’ll then need to scramble up a worn trail on the rock face to reach the cave.

-The Sand Caves are actually man-made caves that were once used to mine sand to make glass.
+The Sand Cave is actually a man-made cave that was once used to mine sand to make glass.

-The caves have several large openings that allow sunlight to filter in.
-It makes for the most beautiful photos.
+The cave has several large openings that allow sunlight to filter in, making it great for photos.
 Just use caution as some of the openings lead to sheer drop-offs.

 The best time to come is an hour or two before sunset when the light shines directly into the cave.
 The cave continues back for about 200 feet and is fun to explore with a flashlight.